BTS And GOT7 Plagiarized By Idol Group From Taiwan? A Comparison Of The Songs

 — Soompi (@soompi) February 7, 2017

 GOT7’s “Hard Carry” dropped in late 2016 and was a track on GOT7’s studio album Flight log:Departure.
-According to Daniel Kim’s bio, he was part of the production of two tracks on the group’s previous album, and one of them was the title track”Home Run.”
+According to Daniel Kim’s bio, he was part of the production of two tracks on the group’s previous album, and one of them was the title track “Home Run.”

-According to Koreaboo, The show Fighting!
+According to Koreaboo, the show Fighting!
 Legendary Group put out a statement via its Facebook page admin where it addressed the plagiarism accusations.

 In the statement, there was an acknowledgement that the songs sounded similar.